The role of friends and family

 The Family as Caregivers

 The family of a person with mental illness must often weather problem situations and events that can be somewhat dramatic.
 The family needs to be directed and supported.
-The information on the following pages will assist you in coping with mental illness and helping your ill relative, while maintaining as much normalcy as you can within your family
+This information will assist you in coping with mental illness and helping your ill relative, while maintaining as much normalcy as you can within your family.